emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner-1.0/en/chapter2/lesson1.md

 Art.uploadArt(name: name, artLink: artLink, hoursWorkedOn: hoursWorkedOn)
 ```

 But wait, we need to get these arguments from somewhere first!
-We can do that by passing them into the transaction as arguments, like so:
+We can do that by providing them to the transaction as arguments, like so:

 ```cadence
 import Art from "./Art.cdc"